kihachi2000/yash.nvim/README.md

 # yash.nvim
-A functional color scheme for Neovim.
+A dark Neovim theme with support for LSP and treesitter.

 ![Sample image](image/sample.jpg)